Diode-pumped Lasers | previous | next | feedback |

 In the early years of diode pumping, the output powers achievable were very limited – smaller than those of lamp-pumped lasers.
 In the meantime, however, high-power diode bars and diode stacks have become very powerful, and the highest output powers are now usually achieved with diode pumping.

 The main disadvantage of diode pumping (as compared with lamp pumping) is the significantly higher cost per watt of pump power.
-This is severe for high powers.
-For this reason, lamp pumping is still used in cases where high powers are needed, particularly when the power is used only for short times.
+This is severe for high powers, and particularly for generating high-energy pulses where a rather high pump power is required for limited time.
+For this reason, lamp pumping is still used in cases where high powers and particularly high pulse energies are needed.
 For example, lamp-pumped Q-switched Nd:YAG lasers are still widely used for laser marking, and will not soon be replaced with diode-pumped lasers.
+For some applications, even joule-level pulse energies and many tens of kilowatts of pump power are required, while low repetition rates (e.g. 10 Hz) make the thermal effects manageable and the low power conversion efficiency acceptable.

 Laser diodes are electrically less robust than discharge lamps.
 They may e.g. be quickly destroyed by excessive drive currents, or by electrostatic discharges.
 In conjunction with properly designed electronics, however, this should not happen.
 Problems can also arise from optical feedback.